bblonder/coexistence_e2e/README.md

 * `5-plot-cross-validate.R`

 ## Changing parameters
 To change run parameters (e.g. `CORES`), see `src/config.R`.
-The default parameters for the first script will generate approximately 6GB of outputs which are used to run the second script.
+The default parameters for the first script will generate multiple gigabytes of outputs which are used to run the second script.
+Note that to run the first script with `CORES=20` requires >100 gigabytes of available memory due to the memory use required for some of the larger datasets.